 Dames:

-Sam's high-school sweetheart Nina is quite a tragic figure.
-So excited and happy to meet Sam again that she immediately jumps in bed with him.
+Sam's high-school sweetheart, Nina, is quite a tragic figure.
+So excited and happy to meet Sam again that she immediately jumps into bed with him.
 They soon start calling each other "darling", but then Sam betrays her confidence by reading her private diary.

-Sam's high-school sweetheart Nina is quite a tragic figure.
-So excited and happy to meet Sam again that she immediately jumps in bed with him.
+Sam's high-school sweetheart, Nina, is quite a tragic figure.
+So excited and happy to meet Sam again that she immediately jumps into bed with him.
 They soon start calling each other "darling", but then Sam betrays her confidence by reading her private diary.

 Title: